 1. A real man always treats people with respect.

 A real man doesn’t trash talk or bad mouth other people.
 “But Frank, what about my teacher at school?
 Or what about my boss at work?
 They deserve everything they are getting from me and others.”
 Right…so tell me again what you deserve for all the awful things you have done to others?
-See…a real man finds no value in tearing down other people.
+See…a true man finds no value in tearing down other people.
 He realizes these people are not much different from himself.
 He also realizes God is not glorified in the tearing down of others.

 2. A real man honors his wife and friends.